pointfreeco/swift-snapshot-testing/Documentation/SwiftTestingAttachments.md

 ## Notes

-- Attachments are non-copyable and can only be attached once per test
+- Attachments are non-copyable and can only be attached once per test.
-- The attachment system respects the test's source location for better debugging
+- The attachment system respects the test's source location for better debugging.
-- Empty images and corrupted data are handled gracefully
+- Empty images and corrupted data are handled gracefully.